usgov/forget-the-king/README.md

 For suspending our own legislatures, & declaring themselves invested with power to legislate for us in allcases whatsoever.

-He has abdicated government here withdrawing his governors, and declaring us out of his allegiance & protection.
+He has abdicated government here, by declaring us out of his protection and waging War against us.

 He has plundered our seas, ravaged our coasts, burnt our towns, & destroyed the lives of our people.